dennislwm/examprep-az900/pages/core-services.md

 #### Container (Blob) Storage

 To begin using **Azure Storage**, you first create an Azure Storage account to store your data objects.
+Data that is copied to an Azure Storage account is maintained automatically in at least three copies.

 **Azure Container Storage**, previously called _Blog Storage_, can store massive amounts of data, such as text or binary data.
 Blob Storage is unstructured, meaning that there are no restrictions on the kinds of data it can hold.